gchetty/ab-line-classifier/README.md

   - **ROTATION_RANGE**
   - **BRIGHTNESS_RANGE**
 - **HPARAM_SEARCH**:
-  - **N_EVALS**: Number of iteration in the bayesian hyperparamter search.
+  - **N_EVALS**: Number of iterations in the hyperparameter search.
+  - **METHOD**: String identifier for method/algorithm used to perform hyperparameter search.
+  - **METRIC_GOAL**: Determines whether the metric should be minimized or maximized in the hyperparameter search.
-  - **HPARAM_OBJECTIVE**: String identifier for the metric to be optimized by bayesian hyperparamter search.
+  - **METRIC_NAME**: String identifier for name of the metric to be optimized in the hyperparameter search.
 </details>

 <details closed>